 RESULTS

-0Rage Clicks
+0Rage clicks

 "The updated flow removed friction at the final step and delivered a measurable lift in bookings."